EncodePanda/rust-telemetry/README.md

 ## How OpenTelemetry works in Rust

-If you've ever stared at logs trying to figure out why a request was slow, you already understand the problem OpenTelemetry solves.
-Instead of sprinkling `println!` statements everywhere and hoping for the best, OpenTelemetry gives your application structured
-observability: traces that follow a request from start to finish, with timing and metadata attached automatically.

-This section walks through exactly how this project wires up OpenTelemetry in an Axum application.

 ### The big picture

 Before diving into Rust code, it helps to understand the data flow: